+MoS=K1cK1-1=2780889-1=2,13

+Note: Using KIC (instead of K1e)will generally be conservative.
+The value of 2780 MPa√mm is one of the highest in the NASGRO database for Ti6Al4V, so it needs to be confirmed for the actual fastener material grade used.
+Depending on the nature of the loading (sustained or varying) it can be appropriate to use a reduced toughness value to cover sustained load cracking phenomena (see section 11.3.1).

-11.3.1Hence, given the assumptions in this calculation, it can be concluded that a thumbnail crack of 0,5 mm length (or depth) will not represent a critical defect and may be tolerated.
+Hence, given the assumptions in this calculation, it can be concluded that a thumbnail crack of 0,5 mm length (or depth) does not represent a critical defect and can be tolerated.

-To find the critical defect size for this joint it would be necessary to repeat this calculation for a number of crack lengths until KIC is exceeded and interpolate for the critical length.
+To find the critical defect size for this joint it is necessary to repeat this calculation for a number of crack lengths until KIC is exceeded and interpolate for the critical length.

+NASGRO can be used more conveniently.
+In version 9.2 the result for a 0,5 mm crack in an M5 bolt at 844 MPa is: 785 MPa√mm.